 24.8.
 City Medical Examination Concerning Use of Sick Leave or Major Medical Leave.
 The City reserves the right to designate a qualified physician to determine whether a member's condition qualifies the member for receipt of sick leave or special major medical leave.
 If the member disagrees with the determination of the City-appointed physician, the member may submit an examination report from his or her personal physician.
 If the opinion and conclusions of the City-appointed physician and the member's personal physician differ, the member shall submit to an examination by a practitioner mutually appointed by the City and the Lodge, within thirty (30) days of the member's submission from his or her personal physician.
 The opinion and conclusion of the third party practitioner shall be binding.
-While waiting for the third party practitioner makes a determination, the member's pay status for the time awaiting that determination will be adjusted accordingly.
+While waiting for the third practitioner's report, the member will be placed on paid administrative leave.
+Once the third party practitioner makes a determination, the member's pay status for the time awaiting that determination will be adjusted accordingly.